TommyDreyer/Active-Directory-Lab/README.md

 ![ss17](https://github.com/user-attachments/assets/2aad6042-5327-4a4d-a598-41c997276e08)

-## Conclusion

-Overall, I had a lot fun with this lab.
-I felt that I gained experience in many different areas such IT adminstration, basic penetration testing, SOC environment, etc. I also felt that I became better in researching and troubleshooting when an issues had arised.
-Especially with the xfreerdp issue, I felt that I put many hours into finding the solution.
-Even though I determined the best solution was to just use another tool, I was proud of myself of not giving up right away.
-Like I said before, this lab was really fun and I learned many skills that I can take with me as I progress further with my cybersecurity journey.

 ## Issues that I faced

 As mentioned earlier, I initally wanted to use Crowbar to perform my brute force attack.
 However, when I tried to run the attack, the tool said it couldn't find xfreerdp.